Skip to main content

 Ph.D.
 Students:

-A male student with a full beard and short hear wearing a red, black, and white flannel underneath a white lab coat in front of a blue background and gold WVU logo
+A male student with short brown hair and a full beard wearing a suit and striped tie in front of a brick building.

 Thomas Ledergerber, B.S.